aammd/MS_computational_ecology_opinion/compecol.md

 explanations of where a given species occur [@elit09sdm] and can be corroborated with empirical data.
-To calculate $\text{P}(S | E)$ is to make a prediction (what are the chances of observing species $S$ at a given location), that can be refined, validated, or rejected based on sampling.
+To calculate $\text{P}(S | E)$ is to make a prediction (what are the chances of observing species $S$ at a given location), that can be refined, validated, or rejected based on cross-validation [@hijm12csd] or *de novo* field samplig [@west16fvi].
 To understand $E$, *i.e.* the environmental aspects that determine species presence, is to form an explanation of a distribution that relates to the natural history of a species.

-SDMs exist at the interface between ecological theory and statistical models [@aust02sps] -- being able to integrate (abstract) ideas and knowledge with (formal) statistical and numerical tools is a key feature of computational thinking.
+SDMs originated as statistical and correlative models, and are now incorporating more ecological theory [@aust02sps] -- being able to integrate (abstract) ideas and knowledge with (formal) statistical and numerical tools is a key feature of computational thinking.
 In fact, one of the most recent and most stimulating developments in the field of SDMs is to refine their predictions not through the addition of more data, but through the addition of more processes [@fran10mss].
-These SDMs rely on the usual statistical models, but also on dynamical models (*i.e.* simulations; see *e.g.* @wisz12rbi or @pell13cfw for biotic interactions, and
-@mill15ims for movement and dispersal).
+These SDMs rely on the usual statistical models, but also on dynamical models (*i.e.* simulations; see *e.g.* @wisz12rbi or @pell13cfw for biotic interactions, and @mill15ims for movement and dispersal).
 What they lack in mathematical expressiveness (*i.e.* having a closed-form solution, which is most often ruled out by the use of stochastic simulations), they assume to gain in predictive ability through the explicit consideration of more realistic ecological mechanisms [@stan17lmc; @dam17isp].
 SDMs have been a success, but there are many other areas of ecology that could be improved by a marriage of computational ecology and empirical data.

 # Computational ecology in its broader landscape